xtuml/bridgepoint/doc-bridgepoint/notes/9021_dependency/9021_dependency_dnt.md

 `<domain>::<element>`.
 BridgePoint currently requires these `.int` files to be copied by the user into the `models/` folder of the project that wants to use the elements inside the `.int`.
-In addition to declared Domains, MASL provides a number of "service domains".
+In addition to declared Domains, MASL provides a number of "service domains" (e.g. Logging and Filesystem).
 These service domains are not modeled in the user interface.
 The `.int` file for the service domain is provided to the MASL Domain or MASL Project being modeled to give access to the public elements.
 Copying these files around is a pain for the user.

-There are only two styles of element that can be referred to across domains: types and domain services.
+There are only two styles of element that can be referred to across domains: types and services.

 3.2  Types
 Types can be referred to in two ways: